DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 Getting started with Aurelia is a piece of cake.
 The framework's [getting started guide](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/quick-start/1) offers an in-depth set of instructions and a [seed project](https://github.com/aurelia/skeleton-navigation/releases) that make it very simple to get up and running quickly.

 A lot of work has gone into Aurelia 1.0.
-Here are a few that you should know:
+Here are a few things that you should know:

 * Aurelia 1.0 now ships with a CLI tool.
 You can run `npm install -g aurelia-cli` to get the new CLI tool.
 Then just run `au new` and the CLI will setup your project and you'll have an app ready for deploy within a few minutes.
 You can read more about it in the [CLI documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli).
 * Aurelia now fully supports Webpack.
 As a result, there are two webpack skeletons, one for Babel and one for Typescript.
 You can read about it in the new [webpack documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/setup-webpack).